 What are the Advantages of using a Webhook

 1. Seamless Third-Party Integration

 Webhook helps to have real-time (or close to it) information about specific events.
-Thus, third-parties don’t need to contact Ziwo in order to set up the technical or business processes.
-It lightens the development and accounts for an automated system.
+Thus, third parties don’t need to contact Ziwo in order to set up the technical or business processes. surely, it lightens the development and accounts for an automated system.
 You don’t have to check for new information.
 Instead, when something happens, the data is pushed to your system whether it’s in your in-house system or an application that’s not yet integrated.

 2. Synchronizes with a system in real-time